Garage (residential): In North America

 Many garage doors open upward using an electric chain drive, which can often be automatically controlled from inside the resident's vehicle with a small radio transmitter.
 Garages are connected to the nearest road with a driveway.
 Interior space for one or two cars is normal, and garages built after 1950 usually have a door that connects the garage directly to the interior of the house (an "attached garage").
 Earlier garages were often detached and located in the back yard of the house, accessed either via a long driveway or from an alley.

 In the past, garages were often separate buildings from the house ("detached garage").
 On occasion, a garage would be built with an apartment above it, which could be rented out.
 As automobiles became more popular, the concept of attaching the garage directly to the home grew into a common practice.
 While a person with a separate garage must walk outdoors in every type of weather, a person with an attached garage has a much shorter walk inside a building.

 Around the start of the 21st century, companies began offering "portable garages" in the United States.
 Typically, these garages are made of metal, wood or vinyl and do not connect to the house or other structure, much like the garage built before 1950.
 This portable garages usually have a strongly reinforced floor to hold a heavy vehicle.
 Garages are also produced as composite fabric garages with metal frames that are lightweight and portable garage compared to traditional brick-and-mortar or metal garage structures.

 Over the past fifteen years, the portable garage has further evolved into a modular garage or a partially prefabricated structure.
 The modular garage comes from a factory that assembles the garage in two sections and combines the two sections on location.
 Partially prefabricated garages are often larger and might even include an attic space or a second floor.
 Sections of the garage are preassembled and then setup on site over a few days time.
 The Amish have become popular builders of portable, modular and partially prefabricated garages.

+Common garage sizes in the United States

+Garage sizes in the United States vary depending on the number of vehicles they are designed to accommodate.
+While dimensions can differ based on specific needs and local building codes, typical sizes are as follows: